telerik/winforms-docs/winforms-converter/step-by-step-tutorial.md

 This article will guide you through the process of converting the Microsoft Windows Forms controls in your application to Telerik UI for for Winforms counterparts.

->note We strongly recommend you using a source control system like TFS or Git.
+>tip We strongly recommend you using a source control system like TFS or Git.
 This will allow you to review the changes and restore to previous version if needed.

 1\.
 Before starting you need to open a solution which contains a project that is using standard Microsoft Winforms controls.
 This will enable the converter option in the `UI for WinForms menu` item.